chukaofili/kubernetes-on-digitalocean/Part-II.md

 ## Step 2: Update kubelet service with volume plugin directory

-We'll need to create the volume plugin directory and tell the kubelet service where the directory lives, this has to be done on the kubenetes master.
+We'll need to create the volume plugin directory and tell the kubelet service where the directory lives, this has to be done on the kubenetes master & all worker nodes.
 Save this script as `blockstorage-pv.sh`

 ```bash
 #!/bin/bash